rachit-ranka/space-tourism/README.md

 # space-tourism

-This was a pracitce challege which was done using solely HTML and CSS.
+This was a practice challege which was done using only HTML and CSS.